-All our actions are aimed at securing & improving the rights of migrant & refugee women and girls
+All our projects are aimed at securing & improving the rights of migrant & refugee women and girls

 The project, funded by the European Union’s Horizon 2020 Research and Innovation Programme, aims to improve understanding of the changing nature drivers of migration and to analyse patterns, motivations and emerging migration trends.
 The project’s ambitions are to also to demonstrate non-traditional data sources for migration research.

-The project, funded by the European Union’s Asylum, Migration and Integration Fund (AMIF), focuses on the integration of trafficked women recovering from sexual exploitation.
+The project ASSIST, funded by the European Union’s Asylum, Migration and Integration Fund (AMIF), focuses on the integration of trafficked women recovering from sexual exploitation.
 This initiative takes into account the gender dimension of trafficking in Europe and the gender specific harms and trauma associated with trafficking for sexual exploitation.

 SMART Volunteering for Female Migrants is a project, funded by the European Union’s Asylum, Migration and Integration Fund (AMIF), aimed at creating a multi-sector collaboration – between NGOs, Businesses and migrant women – in order to facilitate access of female migrants to employment through targeted and assisted volunteering programmes.